 Apply for a MOHCD loan release

-For owners using certain loan programs such as TND and PIC
+For owners using certain loan programs such as TND, PIC, and some City Second loans

 Some MOHCD loans are forgiven after a period of time.
 Once the loan is released, MOHCD also releases the lien on your home.